How to Stop AI From Being a Yes Man With an LLM Council

 Return the top 3 risks and the assumption most likely to be false.

-Repeat that shape for first-principles-thinker, expansionist, outsider, and executor.
-Then make the skill:
+Repeat for first-principles-thinker, expansionist, outsider, and executor.

 ---